UcenELma/ArKx_FS/README.md

-this repo is for the groupe challenge
+this repo is for the Arks's challenge